mestrode/Lin-Interface-Library/README.md

 I've used a TJA1020 Transceiver on HW side in my project.
 The chip contains a statemachine, which needs to be controlled before you will be able to write or receive data.
 To keep things easy, I created a derived class (from this one) which consider the statemachine every time using the bus: https://github.com/mestrode/Lin-Transceiver-Library

 # example
+Remark: Current Example uses v.0.0.2.
+The interface was modified in in Version 1.0.0.

 Need a basic example: Take a look into the example folder.

 More complex example: Take a look into this repo to see, how this works: https://github.com/mestrode/IBS-Sensor-Library